 Negative ion emitting devices saw an uptick during the SARS epidemic.
 Regular products like toothbrushes and refrigerators contain negative ion generators, and consumers were encouraged to buy them.
 Manufacturers of air purifier devices suggest that ionization can reduce SARS-2-CoV, the virus that causes the COVID-19 disease in circulating air.
 However, the EPA has not stated this methodology is proven nor an effective technology for removing the SARS-2-CoV.

-The EPA still considers bipolar ionization to be a new technology.
+The EPA still considers needlepoint bipolar ionization to be a new technology.
 It is often recommended to only consider air purifier technologies substantiated by extensive clinical third-party, FDA-compliant, and real-world testing.

 Within the recent resurgence of IAQ-focused technologies, ionizers have been compared with UV-C Light because they both claim to reduce common airborne pathogens from the air.
 However, each technology works in a drastically different process.

 UV-C, UVGI, or PCO Technology uses UV light (typically 254nm wavelength), a type of radiation, to kill the cell DNA and reduce airborne pathogens.
 Comparatively, bipolar ionization uses high voltage energy to split the ions and disrupt many pathogen's surface proteins, rendering them inactive.

-When comparing the two overall, you'll find that UV-C light technology is one often featured in recommended and certified air purifier systems.
+When comparing bipolar ionization vs UV light, you'll find that UV-C light technology is one often featured in recommended and certified air purifier systems.
 These systems often have to comply with strict CARB Certification and UL Certification requirements.

 In terms of their effectiveness against airborne pathogens and viruses like SARS-CoV-2 (the virus that causes COVID-19), unlike bipolar ionization, UV-C light has significantly more research and recommendations of efficacy.
 The CDC provides further insight into the safe use of UV-C/UVGI technologies in education and workplace environments against SARS-CoV-2.